Skip to main content

 Founding rate: $49/month or $490/year — locked for life with continuous subscription.
 Available to the first 100 customers.

-• Two dated PDFs OCR cites in every Risk Analysis Initiative settlement
+• Two dated PDFs the Office for Civil Rights (OCR) cites in every Risk Analysis Initiative settlement

 • 50+ required HIPAA documents, auto-tailored to your practice